-Krui is the principal port on the south west coast of Lampung Province in South Sumatra.
+Krui is the principal port on the south west coast of Lampung Province in South Sumatra and the capital of Pesisir Barat Regency.
 It includes the districts of Pesisir Tengah, Karya Penggawa, Way Krui and Krui Selatan.
 The area has a surprisingly large population of approx 45 thousand.

 Krui town center